chook81/microsoft-graph-docs/synchronization/api-reference/beta/api/synchronization_synchronizationschema_parseexpression.md

 # synchronizationSchema: parseExpression

-Parse given string expression into an [attributeMappingSource|(../resources/synchronization_attributemappingsource.md) object.
-For additional information on expressions, please also see [Writing Expressions for Attribute Mappings in Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-saas-writing-expressions-for-attribute-mappings)
+Parse a given string expression into an [attributeMappingSource|(../resources/synchronization_attributemappingsource.md) object.

+For more information about expressions, see [Writing Expressions for Attribute Mappings in Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-saas-writing-expressions-for-attribute-mappings).

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).